-Becoming a Data Architect

->

-> Step 1: Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

->

-> A bachelor's degree program in information technology or a related field can help prepare students for future careers as data architects.
+A bachelor's degree program in computer science, computer engineering, information technology, or a related field can help prepare students for future careers as data architects.
 An IT degree program may include coursework in database systems, data management, Web development, programming, operating systems, technology architecture, and systems analysis.
 These programs also could cover IT problem-solving skills.

->

-> Complete an internship.
+Complete an internship.
 Many years of experience are typically necessary to become a data architect.
 Building experience through a college internship may help students transition more smoothly into an entry-level position in the field.

->

-> Step 2: Gain Work Experience
+Step 2: Gain Work Experience

->

-> Becoming a data architect may require 3 to 10 years of experience in the IT field.
+Becoming a data architect may require 3 to 10 years of experience in the IT field.
 While there is no specific route to becoming a data architect, potential job candidates need extensive skills in database design, development, management, modeling, and warehousing.
 Entry-level IT jobs in programming or database administration can help aspiring data architects gain the experience needed for a job in data architecture.

->

-> Step 3: Get Certified
+Step 3: Get Certified

->

-> There are no certification requirements for data architects, but earning the Certified Data Management Professional (CDMP) distinction can help these professionals to stand out to prospective employers and advance their careers.
+There are no certification requirements for data architects, but earning the Certified Data Management Professional (CDMP) distinction can help these professionals to stand out to prospective employers and advance their careers.
 Certification requirements include two years of work experience and a bachelor's degree.
 Additionally, candidates must pass the CDMP exam, offered by the Institute for the Certification of Computing Professionals (ICCP).
 To renew CDMP certification, candidates are required to complete at least 120 hours of continuing education every three years.